ashwinkumar12345/ethereum-app1/README.md

         });

  - Remove `const car = new Car();` from the `it` statements
+ - Delete the code for this section before proceeding

 <a name="mochastructure"></a>
 > ## Mocha Structure

-- Mocha Starts (starts excuting `Inbox.test.js`)
+- Mocha Starts (executes `Inbox.test.js`)
-- In the test code, we take the contract bytecode and deploy it to the local test N/W (Ganache) - `beforeEach`
+- In the test code, you need to take the contract bytecode and deploy it to the local test N/W (Ganache) - `beforeEach`
 - Write some code to manipulate the contract, for example, change the message - `it`
-- Write an assertion to make our updated message is persisted in the contract - `it`
+- Write an assertion to make sure the updated message is persisted in the contract - `it`
 - Deploy a fresh new contract and manipulate the contract and assert repeatedly for all test cases
 - The ganache module automatically creates a set of accounts that we can use (in an unlocked state)